apache/trafficserver/doc/admin-guide/configuration/transparent-proxy/wccp-service-config.en.rst

 * routers – This is the list of router addresses the WCCP client communicates with.
 The WCCP protocols allows for multiple WCCP routers to be involved in a service group.
 The multiple router scenario has at most been lightly tested in the Traffic Server implementation.

 * proc-name – This attribute is only used by traffic_wccp.
 It is not used in the traffic_server WCCP support.
-This is the path to a process’ PID file.
+This is the path to a process' PID file.
 The service group is advertised to the WCCP router if the process identified in the PID file is currently operational.